jp0123/exelim/README.md

 ### Solution

-A twosided marketplace for second hand PC parts.
+A two-sided marketplace for second hand PC parts.
 1. Quality Assurance
     * Ratings and review system for each seller and buyer
     * Verification of users (e.g. verification icon)
 2. Access
-    * A twosided marketplace that will enable users to buy/sell PC parts
+    * A twosided marketplace that will enable users to effectively and efficiently buy/sell PC parts
 3. Trust
+    * Quality assurance
+    * Verified users
+4. Accountability
-    * Quality Assurance (point 1 - specific to the item)
+    * Quality assurance
-    * Protection
+    * Verified users
-    * Safeguarded processes
+    * Safeguarded processes (e.g. a transaction is only fully processed if both parties meet conditions.)

 ## User stories

+### Preliminary User Stories

 ### Detailed User Story 1
 Vistors should be able to browse categories and view item details without having to sign up.